-The ACO 6th Musto Performance Skiff World Championships started today in 12 – 16 knots of southerly wind.
+The ACO 6th MUSTO Skiff World Championships started today in 12 – 16 knots of southerly wind.

 With all measurement completed, thanks to a very efficient measurement team headed by class International Measurer Chris Henderson, the fleet left Riva for a 13:00 start and after a short postponement racing got underway.
 Following 2 general recalls the fleet got away on the third time of asking with the majority of the heading for the cliffs while some pressed on towards the left on starboard.
 Read more >>>

-13th September 2015 :: Pre-Worlds Day 2 The second day of the Pre-worlds regatta for the ACO 6th Musto Performance Skiff World Championships started today in a light northerly breeze of 6-8 knots.
+13th September 2015 :: Pre-Worlds Day 2 The second day of the Pre-worlds regatta for the ACO 6th MUSTO Skiff World Championships started today in a light northerly breeze of 6-8 knots.

 The fleet were a little sluggish off the shore after the sunny windy races of the previous day as the race track looked a little less inviting.